The Swan Princess: Critical response

-The Swan Princess received favorable reviews.
+The Swan Princess received mixed reviews.
 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing "Despite the comparatively limited resources at his disposal, Richard Rich shows that he understands the recent Disney animated renaissance and can create some of the same magic.
 The movie isn't in the same league as Disney's big four, and it doesn't have the same crossover appeal to adults, but as family entertainment, it's bright and cheerful, and it has its moments."
 Similarly, Hal Hinson of The Washington Post said it was a better film than The Lion King, praising its "fluid, unhurried pace" and "lush, original sense of color", though deeming the score "[not] terribly distinctive".
 Caryn James of The New York Times noted the film's similarities to Beauty and the Beast (1991), writing it was "not quite as good or fresh, but it's delicious all the same, bound to amuse children and entertain their trapped parents, too."

 Brian Lowry of Variety stated the film was "technically impressive but rather flat and languid storywise".
 James Berardinelli of ReelViews gave the film 2 1/2 stars of 4, writing that "much of The Swan Princess is trite and uninspired", though added "nevertheless, despite its problems, The Swan Princess is actually one of the better non-Disney animated productions to come along in a while".
 Gene Siskel of The Chicago Tribune gave the film two out of four stars, writing the film is a "casually drawn tale of a boring prince and princess tormented by a dull sorcerer.
 The songs are weak, and no relationship is developed between the principals."
-On Rotten Tomatoes, The Swan Princess has an approval rating of 50% based on 12 reviews and an average score of 5.4/10.
+On Rotten Tomatoes, The Swan Princess has an approval rating of 46% based on 13 reviews and an average score of 6/10.On Metacritic, the film has a weighted average score of 70 out of 100 based on reviews from 15 critics, indicating "generally favorable" reviews.

+Legacy

+Despite receiving mixed reviews and being a box office bomb, the film spawned a franchise of the same name, including nine direct-to-DVD sequels that began in 1997.
+The latest installment, The Swan Princess: A Fairy Tale is Born, released in 2023.

+25th anniversary

+For the 25th anniversary of the film, it was remastered in high definition for the first time, with a collectible anniversary edition Blu-ray and in 4K HDR on digital.
+A screening of the remastered edition was held at the W Hotel in Hollywood.

+30th anniversary

+The film celebrated its 30th anniversary on November 18, 2024.
+Celebrations included a collectible limited-edition 30th-anniversary logo pin, a 12-movie DVD box set featuring a "Swanderful" music box, and a 30th Anniversary Dress Design Contest was held for the fans, featuring a new, handmade Odette gown designed by Shayna Snyder, who won the contest.
+The milestone coincides with 'National Princess Day'.